 - You die within the first 90 days of your plan start date, in which case if your annuity has value protection it will be applied and a lump sum will be paid to one or more chosen beneficiaries.
 If you have a dependant on your plan, the lump sum will only be paid if you both die within this period and will be paid to one or more chosen beneficiaries of the last one of you to die

 - You die after 90 days but within your guarantee period.
 Payments will continue until the end of the guarantee period, these will be paid to your estate or dependant on the policy

 - An income is to be paid to a dependant and they are still alive

-- You have chosen to continue your value protection beyond the first 90 days of your plan start date, in which case a lump sum may be payable to your estate or your dependant's chosen beneficiaries minus any payments that have already been made.
+- You have chosen to continue your value protection beyond the first 90 days of your plan start date, in which case a lump sum may be payable to one or more of you or your dependant's chosen beneficiaries minus any payments that have already been made.

 If you're drawing down income from your pension

 If you die while receiving income from a drawdown contract, your dependants have 3 options:

 - If you’re under 75, any drawdown benefits can usually be passed on as a lump sum free of tax.
 If you are 75 or older, your dependants will have to pay tax on what they receive

 - They can continue the drawdown and carry on taking an income from it.
 If you are 75 or older they'll pay income tax on what they receive

 - They can use the remaining fund to purchase an annuity.
 If you are 75 or older, your dependents will have to pay tax on what they receive

 You usually can't choose one of these options in advance.